stephenharris/google-calendar-embed/readme.md

 You can also copy and paste the iframe code provided by Google calendar into your WordPress site's editor and it will be automatically converted to a shortcode.

+The plug-in also provides a widget in which you can paste the iframe code for your Google calendar.

 ### Getting the iframe embed code

 1. Log-in to Google Calendar,